-Referred to as "Pesach" by most French Jews and the less-than-accurate "Pacques Juive" (Jewish Easter) by some others, Passover is joyously celebrated by thousands of Parisians each year.
+Referred to as "Pesach" by most French Jews and the less-than-accurate "Pacques juive" (Jewish Easter) by some others, Passover is joyously celebrated by thousands of Parisians each year.
 There are plenty of food shops and a few restaurants serving or selling delicacies ideal for annual seders.
-Here are some ideas of where to head for the festivities, which fall between Friday, April 19th through Saturday, April 27th in 2019.
+Here are some ideas of where to head for the festivities, which fall between Wednesday, April 19 through Thursday, April 16th in 2020.

 Celebrations in Paris: Group Festivities